Restore Africa

 with Climate Asset Management

-Restoring Landscapes and Livelihoods in East and Southern Africa with Climate Asset Management aims to restore 1.9 million hectares of land and directly support 1.5 million smallholder farming families, across six Africa countries - Kenya, Ethiopia, Malawi, Tanzania, Uganda and Zambia.
+Restoring Landscapes and Livelihoods in East and Southern Africa with Climate Asset Management aims to restore over 1.1 million hectares of land and directly supporting over 900,000 smallholder farming families, across three African countries - Kenya, Malawi and Uganda.

 thumbnail